Travel Idea

 Atlas Mountains

 Drive just an hour outside of Marrakech and you’ll find yourself in a land rich with culture, embedded with ancient traditions and the most stunning scenery you could ever imagine.
 Snow-capped peaks, lush valleys, towering canyons and olive groves are just some of the sights you can expect to see.
-At an elevation of 4,167m, Mount Toubkal is the highest peak in the mountains and popular amongst experienced hikers, whilst others may prefer to relax in one of the luxurious Kasbah’s overlooking the valleys.
+At an elevation of 4,167m, Mount Toubkal is the highest peak in the mountains and popular amongst experienced hikers, whilst others may prefer to relax in one of the Kasbah’s overlooking the valleys.

 Best time to visit Marrakech